WAT KRAJI

 The monastery is indicated on a mid-19th century map of an unknown surveyor.
 The temple is west of Khlong Makham Riang (before Khlong Nai Kai), southeast of Wat Khok Rak, north of Wat Pa Takua, northeast of Wat Khok Seua and northwest of Wat Khok Phao Khao on the opposite side of Khlong Nai Kai.
 On the map,

 Wat Kraji has two chedis, one in the front and one in the back of the vihara.
-Wat Kraji also appears on Phraya Boran Rachathanin’s map drafted in 1926 CE, along Pa Thon Road, east of Wat Thewa Sathan, west of an unnamed temple and south of Wat Pa Kup.
+Wat Kraji also appears on Phraya Boran Ratchathanin’s map drafted in 1926 CE, along Pa Thon Road, east of Wat Thewa Sathan, west of an unnamed temple and south of Wat Pa Kup.
 Phraya Boran was the Superintendent Commissioner of Monthon Ayutthaya from 1925 till 1929 CE.

 The ruin is in geographical coordinates: 14° 21' 14.09" N, 100° 34' 20.11" E.